OMSC Board of Trustees

 John Nwangwu, M.D., VICE PRESIDENT, is professor of epidemiology and infectious deseases at Southern Connecticut State University and Yale University.
 He is a consultant with the World Health Organization.

-Dr. Joel Carpenter is professor of history and director of the Nagel Institute for the Study of World Christianity at Calvin College.
+Dr. Joel Carpenter, SECRETARY, is professor of history and director of the Nagel Institute for the Study of World Christianity at Calvin College.
 Grand Rapids, Michigan.
 He is coeditor of Christianity and Public Life in China: Religion, Society and the Rule of Law (2014).